 The LinkedIn search function is a powerful tool – and it needs to be.
 With over 720 million users (and counting!) the ability to quickly filter, sort and categorise search results is a must.
 For example, searching the term ‘CEO’ will return 9,755,417 results.
 A few too many to sift through for a sales campaign, probably.

-This article is here to walk you through all the features of LinkedIn search, from the basic search right through the individual features.
+LinkedIn search is fairly intuitive, but there are a few tips and tricks that even the most seasoned user may have missed.
+This article is here to walk you through all the features of LinkedIn search, from the basic search right down to the individual features.

 Jump to Section: